martijnvandergeest/git-testing/README.md

 After running this command the source code can be found in the qafe-platform subdirectory.

-## Building QAFE Platform

-For Building QAFE Java 7 is needed.
-See [this link for the downloads](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)

-Maven version 3.x is used as a project management tool for the QAFE Platform.
-Maven is an open-source project freely distributed by the Apache Software Foundation.
-The tool is necessary to be able to build the platform.
-Before building, make sure that the following tasks are done:

 1\.
 Make sure that Maven is installed on your machine.
 On Mac OS X Mavericks, Maven is not shipped automatically.
 To install Maven on OS X, the following command should work:
 ```